Amgelo563/javadocs-scraper/README.md

 Some extra data is also calculated post scraping, like method and field inheritance.

+> [!CAUTION]
+> Tested with Javadocs generated from Java 7 to Java 21.
+I cannot guarantee this will work with older or newer versions.

 #### Contents
 - [`📦` Installation and Usage](#-installation-and-usage)
 - [`🔒` Warnings](#-warnings)